rich-thai/rich-thai.github.io/README.md

 # Richard Thai Portfolio

 Hello!
 Welcome to my data analytics porfolio.
 I'm a physics PhD candidate seeking a career in the analytics industry where I can provide actionable insights for real-world business problems.
 My resume can be found [here](https://rich-thai.github.io/about-me).
+Feel free to contact me at richthai92@gmail.com!